 Contributions may comprise short academic papers (3,000 words or more + presentation), individual or group presentations (approx. 15 minutes) or workshops (time allocation TBD) that explore the above six themes.
 Contributions are eligible to be published in an edited proceedings that will broadcast the work of participants to a wider audience.

-Prospective participants should submit an abstract detailing the nature of their contribution to email@example.com by Friday 23 November 2018.
-Please email James Whitten at firstname.lastname@example.org with any questions/enquiries.
+Prospective participants should submit an abstract detailing the nature of their contribution to firstname.lastname@example.org by Friday 14 December 2018.
+Please email James Whitten at email@example.com with any questions/enquiries.
+Prospective participants in the activist and community‐based streams are encouraged to contact James Whitten, or one of the convenors listed below, to discuss the idea for their contribution because a formal submission may not be required.

 This event is hosted by the RMIT University Centre for Urban Research, Planning and Transport in City Regions Program, Transport@RMIT and RMIT Critical Urban Governance program and; The Melbourne School of Design, Melbourne Sustainable Society Institute, and Future Cities Research Cluster at The University of Melbourne.